Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Background

 \subsection{Quantum Neural Networks}

-In current literature, the term Quantum Neural Network is predominantly used to describe a Parameterized Quantum Circuit (PQC) acting similar to a classical Artificial Neural Network~\cite{Beer2020, mcclean2018barren}.
+In current literature, the term Quantum Neural Network is predominantly used to describe a Parameterized Quantum Circuit (PQC) utilized for tasks typical for classical Artificial Neural Networks~\cite{Beer2020,mcclean2018barren}.
 Although the terminology suggests a close similarity between QNNs and ANNs, there exist significant differences.
-The main distinction is that QNNs do not consist of individual neurons, instead they are comprised of qubits, which can interact with each other via (parameterized) quantum gates.
+A core distinction is that QNNs do not consist of individual neurons, instead they are comprised of qubits, whose states can be changed using (parameterized) quantum gates, that can involve interactions with other qubits.
 Despite the substantial differences between ANNs and QNNs, there also exist strong commonalities, foremost the shared capability of universal function approximation, i.e., ANNs and QNNs can both be described as parameterized functions, that can approximate arbitrary functions under certain conditions~\cite{PhysRevA.103.032430}.
-Moreover, representing QNNs and feedforward ANNs as mathematical functions, we can observe clear similarities.
+Moreover, by representing QNNs and feedforward ANNs as mathematical functions, we can observe clear similarities.
 A feedforward neural network is mathematically represented by concatenations of typically non-linear activation functions for all neurons in each layer~\cite{SCHMIDHUBER201585}.
-In contrast, QNNs model concatenations of typically linear layers with a single non-linear layer at the end, which is responsible for the measurement, i.e., generating a classical output~\cite{PhysRevA.98.032309}.
+In contrast, QNNs typically model concatenations of linear layers with a single non-linear layer at the end, which is responsible for the measurement, i.e., generating a classical output~\cite{PhysRevA.98.032309}.
 For examples of feedforward ANNs and QNNs, see Figs.~\ref{fig:autoencoder-architecture} and~\ref{fig:basicCircuit}.

 Mathematically, the final state of a QNN composed of $n \in \mathbb{N}$ qubits can be formalized as denoted in Eq.~\ref{eq:QNN-result}\footnote{This formalization explicitly disregards intermediate measurements, in-line with predominant literature.}.
 In this formalization, we started in the standard initial state $\ket{0}^{\otimes n}$ and subsequently applied a parameterized unitary operation $U\left(\theta\right)$, with parameters $\theta\in\mathbb{R}^m$, where $m\in \mathbb{N}$ denotes the number of parameters.
-Notably, any desired data input $x\in\mathbb{C}^k$ has to be conducted with the application of $U\left(\theta\right)$, which is thus often denoted as $U\left(\theta, x\right)$.
-In practice, $U$ is predominantly decomposed into parameterized single-qubit and two-qubit gates to match native gate sets of existing quantum computers.
+In practice, $U$ is predominantly comprised of parameterized single-qubit and two-qubit gates to match native gate sets of existing quantum computers.